Qus: Overview

 In the late Old Kingdom and First Intermediate Period, important people of Qus were buried at Naqada at the other side of the Nile.
 Here were found several stelae belonging to local governors of Qus, including those of Hetepi (priest).

 Gesa was an important city in the early part of Egyptian history.
 Because at that time it served as the point of departure for expeditions to the Red Sea.
 The city gradually lost its importance, only to regain it in the 13th century with the opening of an alternate commercial route to the Red Sea.
 Since then, Qus replaced Qift as the primary commercial center for trading with Africa, India, and Arabia.
 It thus became the second most important Islamic city in medieval Egypt, after Cairo.

-Today, Qus is the site of a major American/German commercial project to convert the waste products of sugar cane refining (bagasse) into paper products.

-The modern population of Qus is around 300,000.
+The census of 2017 recorded a population in Qus of 464,288, which was estimated to have increased to 512,827 in 2021.